s0nderlabs/pragma./docs/reference/supported-protocols.md

 ## DEX Aggregation

+Pragma uses a **dual aggregator system** for optimal swap pricing, querying both Monorail and 0x in parallel and selecting the best rate.

 ### Monorail

 **Type:** DEX Aggregator
-**Used For:** Token swaps
+**Used For:** Token swaps (primary)

-Monorail aggregates liquidity from multiple DEXs to find the best swap rates.
+Monorail aggregates liquidity from multiple DEXs to find the best swap rates on Monad.

 **Features:**
-- Best price discovery across DEXs
+- Best price discovery across Monad DEXs
 - Optimized routing
 - MEV protection
 - Low slippage

-**How Pragma Uses It:**
+- Native Monad integration

+### 0x Protocol

+**Type:** DEX Aggregator
+**Used For:** Token swaps (fallback/comparison)

+0x provides cross-DEX liquidity aggregation with broad token support.

+**Features:**
+- Wide token coverage
+- Limit order support
+- Cross-chain compatibility
+- Reliable fallback

+### How Swap Routing Works

 ```
-Swap 1 MON to USDC
+Swap 50 MON to USDC
 ```

-Pragma fetches quotes from Monorail and executes the optimal route.
+1. Pragma queries **both** Monorail and 0x simultaneously
+2. Compares quotes for best rate
+3. Selects the winner (shown in quote as "Source")
+4. If one fails, the other provides automatic fallback

 ---